jamesjonesmath/canvancement/canvas-data/README.md

 # Canvas Data
 Canvas Data provides access to your Canvas data.
-However, the no-extra-charge (Canvas calls it free) version comes as flat files that you can download and then use.
+The no-extra-charge (Canvas calls it free) version comes as flat files that you can download and then use.

 The [Canvas Data Portal](https://portal.inshosteddata.com/docs) website includes a description of the data that is available by describing the schema.
 ## Canvas Data API